School Uniform Policy

 Make-Up

-- False nails and nail extensions are not
+- False nails and nail extensions are not permitted.

 - Only clear nail varnish may be worn, children wearing coloured nail varnish will be asked to remove it for the next day.